femto/minion/README.md

     query="Write a 500000 characters novel named 'Reborn in Skyrim'. " "Fill the empty nodes with your own ideas.
 Be creative!
 Use your own words!"
           "I will tip you $100,000 if you write a good novel."
-          "Since the novel is very long, you may need to divide it into subtasks."
+          "Since the novel is very long, you may need to divide it into subtasks.", route="plan"
 )
 print(obs)